pminina01/readthedocs/MDC-Layout-Renderer.md

 Use the Mapped Diagnostics Context when you have information that you want available to every logger executing on the current thread.
 As the Mapped Diagnostics Context is thread-local, you must configure all properties within the context of each thread where the property value is required.

+- When you work with async, use the [MDLC](MDLC-Layout-Renderer)
-When you need the context for all threads, use the [GDC](https://github.com/NLog/NLog/wiki/Gdc-Layout-Renderer).
-If the context is different for every message, use the [Log event properties](https://github.com/NLog/NLog/wiki/EventProperties-Layout-Renderer).
+- When you need the context for all threads, use the [GDC](Gdc-Layout-Renderer).
+- If the context is different for every message, use the [Log event properties](https://github.com/NLog/NLog/wiki/EventProperties-Layout-Renderer).

 As of NLog 4.1, the Mapped Diagnostics Context supports any `Object` type, not just `String`.